Let's Be Fair About Sharing The Air

 In addition to many states enacting tower-marking laws, some wind energy companies are beginning to place safety as a priority as well.
 Harness Energy, a Denver-based wind measurement services company that specializes in tilt-up MET installation, has adopted the slogan “Safety is a priority that should always be shared.”
 In response to concern from aviation groups, Harness Energy developed MET tower marking resources to help its clients maintain compliance and promote safety.
 Among the free resources available at http://www.harnessre.com/met-tower-marking are: an interactive U.S. map highlighting states that have enacted or proposed tower marking laws for METS under 200 feet AGL; an overview of marking equipment available to increase tower visibility; and links to MET tower marking documents and organizations involved in wind tower safety efforts.

 The FAA has partially addressed NAAA’s constant requests to assist on marking and released its updated guidance in 2011 for marking MET towers less than 200 feet above ground level (AGL) in remote and rural areas.
 The Agency recommends the following: (1) METs should be painted in accordance to criteria contained in Chapter 3, paragraphs 30–33 of AC No. 70/7460–1, specifically, with alternate bands of aviation orange and white paint.
 In addition, all markings should be replaced when faded or otherwise deteriorated; (2) METs should have high visibility sleeves installed on the outer guy wires of METs as described in AC No. 70/7460–1; and (3) METs should have high visibility spherical marker (or cable) balls of aviation orange color attached to the guy wires.
 The FAA, however, recognizes various weather conditions and manufacturing placement standards may affect the placement and use of high visibility sleeves and/or spherical markers.
 Thus, flexibility is needed when determining sleeve length and marker placement on METs.
 Most of NAAA’s recommendations were accepted by the FAA except for those requesting lighting on the tower and the creation of a national database.
 The FAA stated it was not practical for the Agency to recommend lights for METs, as pre-existing power sources were not present in many remote locations and the use of solar lighting had not been studied.
 Additionally, while the FAA did not feel it was feasible for the Agency to maintain a national database, they did not object to state or local jurisdiction maintaining or providing a source.
-The FAA indicated the Advisory Circular referenced, AC No. 70/7460-1, would be revised within six months following its release, but now expects it to be published by the end of 2013.
+The FAA indicated the Advisory Circular referenced, AC No. 70/7460-1, would be revised within six months following its release, but as of February 2014 has not released the revised circular.